-Be at least 8 characters in length Contain both upper and lowercase alphabetic characters (e.g. A-Z, a-z) Have at least one numerical character (e.g. 0-9) Have at least one special character (e.g. ~!@#\$%^&\()\-+=)

-always verify a user's identity before resetting a password change passwords when an employer leaves the service password rotation; changed every 90 days or less do not use automatic logon functionality use of account lockouts for incorrect passwords, with a limit of 5 or fewer bad attempts.
+- o Be at least 8 characters in length - o Contain both upper and lowercase alphabetic characters (e.g. A-Z, a-z) - o Have at least one numerical character (e.g. 0-9) - O Have at least one special character (e.g. ~!@#\$%^&()-+=) - always verify a user's identity before resetting a password - change passwords when an employer leaves the service - password rotation is recommended - do not use automatic logon functionality - use of account lockouts for incorrect passwords, with a limit of 5 or fewer bad attempts.